johanngb/ruv-useR2018/session2/Differential_Expression_with_RUV4/README.md

                                          info_datasetB)
 ```

-Look at the consistency between the results from data sets A and B when no adjustment is perfromed.
-Here, we look at the correlation between betahats obtained in the two data sets.
+To assess the consistency in the two unadjusted data sets A and B, we computed the correlation between the betahats (logFC) of all genes in each data set.

 ``` r
 ##----- Unadjusted data sets